Union Station (Jackson, Mississippi)

 Union Station is an intermodal transit station in Jackson, Mississippi, United States.
-It is operated by the Jackson Transit System and serves Amtrak's City of New Orleans rail line, Greyhound Lines intercity buses, and is Jackson's main city bus station.
+It is operated by the Jackson Transit System and serves Amtrak's City of New Orleans and later proposed Crescent Texas section rail line, Greyhound Lines intercity buses, and is Jackson's main city bus station.

 History

 Train service first came to Jackson, Mississippi in 1840, when the Clinton and Vicksburg Railway established a connection.
 The city became a more prominent rail hub after the American Civil War as a stop for what eventually became the Illinois Central Railroad.
 The modern Georgian Revival station was built in 1927 by Illinois Central when the rail lines were rebuilt through downtown.

 Passenger trains served in past

-This Illinois Central operated trains to these endpoints through the station:
+The Illinois Central operated trains to these endpoints through the station: